What actions should HR and business leaders take to curb mental harassment at work? Share your thoughts.

 Mental health stigma is a byproduct of the invalidation by patriarchy of the strength expected of men and sensitivity expected of women.

 Patriarchy thrives on one-upmanship.
 Vulnerability, crying and losing are perceived as ‘weaknesses’ in a patriarchal society.
-Since this kind of a society revolves around ego, people have to constantly prove that they are better than others.
+So those who display these in their behaviour are considered inferior.

 Waiters, maids, laborers and other people from the lower economic class are considered inferior.
 Differently-abled people, fat people and the members of the LGBTQA+ community are mocked because they are not ‘normal’.
 A patriarchal society values competition and domination over cooperation and hence, we see a lot of tension between various religious groups and countries.